 Zero-waste shampoo and conditioner bars are taking over, and we’re loving it!
 Because the Zero-waste shampoo is not like the traditional liquid shampoo.

-If you’re just starting your zero-waste journey and are looking for the right products, it can be a little daunting to navigate the hundreds of products out there.
+If you’re just starting your zero-waste journey and are looking for the right zero-waste products, it can be a little daunting to navigate the hundreds of products out there.

 Don’t let this stop you.

 We’re going to help you discover a whole new world of zero-waste shampoo bars from the brands you know and love, to the hidden gems and emerging brands.

 Whether you need a soothing shampoo to tame those curls, suffer from dry and damaged hair, or you’re just looking for a light everyday shampoo, our list has something to suit your needs.

 PLUS: We’re going show you how to create your very own eco-friendly shampoo – so stick around and keep reading.